filipekgregorio/repository-iterator/README.md

 1. **Ensure Node.js and NVM are installed**: Make sure you have Node.js installed on your system.
 You can use NVM (Node Version Manager) to manage your Node.js installations.
 Install NVM by following the instructions [here](https://github.com/nvm-sh/nvm#installing-and-updating).

-2. **Run the Setup Script**: Before using the package, run the setup script to install the necessary dependencies and tools.
-The setup script will handle everything within its own process, similar to how `nvm use` works.

-    ```bash
-    chmod +x ./scripts/setup.sh
-    ./scripts/setup.sh
-    ```

-    This script will:
-    - Install the LTS version of Node.js.
-    - Globally install `npm-check-updates`.
-    - Locate the `npm-check-updates` executable.

-3. **Perform Iterations**: After the setup is complete, you can perform iterations through your projects using the following commands:
+2. **Perform Iterations**: After the setup is complete, you can perform iterations through your projects using the following commands:
     - To iterate through all projects listed in the `repositories.json` configuration file, run:

         ```bash